 There are some clues in the characters that Christians meditate on in the Advent-Christmas season.
 Gabriel, Mary, and John the Baptist give hints on how to have a defiant Christmas.

 The clue of Gabriel

 There is no shortage of angels in the infancy narratives of Matthew and Luke.
-In Matthew's story they appear in dreams and give crucial advice to Joseph and the Magi.
+In Matthew’s story they appear in dreams and give crucial advice to Joseph and the Magi.
 Luke has angels announce the Good News of the birth of Christ to the shepherds.
-But the prominent angel who appears to both Zachary and Mary is Gabriel (whose name means the "might of God").
-Gabriel's message is complex and different for both Zachary and Mary, but he has a similar piece of advice for both of them, "Do not be afraid" (a command that spurred author Madeleine L'Engle to comment that "it gives you some idea of what he looked like").
+But the prominent angel who appears to both Zachary and Mary is Gabriel (whose name means the “might of God”).
+Gabriel’s message is complex and different for both Zachary and Mary, but he has a similar piece of advice for both of them: “Do not be afraid.”
+(A command that spurred author Madeleine L’Engle to comment, “It gives you some idea of what he looked like.”)

 It also gives us some idea of how humans relate to the deeper spaces in them where angels visit.
 We know we have fears.
 We fear the loss of health, work, relationships, finances, and so on.
 However, we may not be aware that we are afraid of the transcendent love that grounds our true selves.
 The words of Gabriel that trigger Mary’s fear are, “Hail, O highly favored one.
 The Lord is with you” (Luke 1:28).
 It is not the fearsome visage of the angel that makes Mary afraid.
 It is his greeting, his uncovering of the loved self that is on a mission from God.
 But why should this cause fear?